nbinternet/EscapeRoom/README.md

 Using the `--open` (or just `-o`) option will automatically open your browser on `http://localhost:4200/`.

-Note as this project uses a singleton service to store and maintain state you should also include the flag `--liveReload=false` so that the server does not reload ay pages and reinitialise any services.
+Note as this project uses a singleton service to store and maintain state you should also include the flag `--liveReload=false` so that the server does not reload any pages and reinitialise any services.

 ### Upgrading Angular